 If you're just looking at hosting a single game server on another machine and it will only be you managing it, then you can't go past WindowsGSM.
 It offers the most basic functionality in an easy-to-use way, and you can give others access to do basic tasks such as shut down, restart, etc.

-If you run multiple game servers with multiple developers, then Pterodactyl or WISP is where it's at.
+If you run multiple game servers with multiple developers, then Pterodactyl is where it's at.
 These control panels are the standard when it comes to game server management and should suit the needs of most users.

 If you want to install Pterodactyl, then we have a quick guide you can use to get set up.